mcgivrer/fromClassToGame/docs/chapters/09-extract-configuration.md

 And specific one will be

-- `IntArrayArgParser` will parse a list of int values parameter.9
+- `IntArrayArgParser` will parse a list of int values parameter.

 And a final pass would provide a way to load/save those parameters to a configuration file.